stroucki/Pale-Moon/README.md

 My intents are among others to compile Pale Moon for the Mac and to frustrate access to information that is not obviously the concern of a web browser.
 I also take a hostile position with respect to advertisements.
+Upstream has decided to abandon this version of PaleMoon, choosing to use an Australis version of Firefox in the future.
+I haven't decided yet to break the Github link to upstream.

 Blocked APIs: